Nativity (film series): Dude, Where's My Donkey? (2014)

-This movie stars Martin Clunes, Marc Wootton, Catherine Tate with Celia Imrie and Jason Watkins.
+This movie stars Martin Clunes, Marc Wootton and Catherine Tate, with Celia Imrie and Jason Watkins.

-At St. Bernadette’s school, Mr Poppy and the kids sign up to do a Flashmob in a Flashmob competition hosted by the famous Flashmobber, Bradley Finch, the winning prize will go to New York to dance on the Empire States Building.
+At St. Bernadette's school, Mr Poppy and the kids sign up to do a Flashmob in a Flashmob competition hosted by the famous Flashmobber, Bradley Finch.
+The winning prize will be to go to New York to dance on the Empire States Building.

 Jeremy Shepherd is a super teacher (as Desmond Poppy thinks he is) who is the father of Lauren and is due to marry his fiancée Sophie in New York on Christmas Eve.
-However, Shepard is hit in the forehead by Mr Poppy's pet donkey Archie, which loses his memory.
+However, Shepard is hit in the forehead by Mr Poppy's pet donkey Archie, and loses his memory.

-As Shepard loses his memory, Lauren wish was to make Shepard marry Sophie, by Mr Poppy and the kids help Lauren by her Christmas wish, they helping Shepard get his memory back by his Christmas past, getting to New York until Shepard takes a walk around New York...
+As Shepard loses his memory, Lauren’s wish was to make Shepard marry Sophie, so Mr Poppy and the kids help Lauren make her Christmas wish come true, by helping Shepard get his memory back by his Christmas past, getting to New York until Shepard takes a walk around New York.